 Kim Jong Un

 Successful dynastic succession is completely unheard of among communist and totalitarian regimes.
 Within communism, such a thing as hereditary leadership cuts against every aspect of the ideology.
 And totalitarian systems are largely created by a single strongman and then fall apart as soon as he dies.
 Kim Jong Un is the grandson of Kim Il Sung.
 Unlike his father, Kim Jong Il, he didn’t have decades of grooming.
-In fact, he didn’t have a single decade.
+In fact, he didn’t have more than two or three years.
 To outside observers none of this bode well for the young man.
 However, Kim the Third seems to have taken rapid actions to secure his reign.
 A series of purges and executions allowed him to consolidate his power.
 He took steps to reaffirm the authority of the Party while emphasizing a parallel track that allowed the military to hold on to its power.

 From the outside, it seems like he is in a very good position to maintain power.